Swiss November 30 vote: civic duty for all and an inheritance tax for the rich

 Explainer: the upcoming Swiss vote on compulsory civic duty for all

 In early November the Swiss population was sceptical about the proposal.
-Only 32% of Swiss citizens were in favour of it, while 64% were against it, according to the second poll commissioned by the Swiss Broadcasting Corporation (SBC) and conducted by gfs.bern.
-4% said they were still undecided.
+Only 32% of Swiss citizens were in favour of it, while 64% were against it, according to the second poll commissioned by the Swiss Broadcasting Corporation (SBC) and conducted by gfs.bern; 4% said they were still undecided.

 The government and parliament both reject the initiative, and none of the Swiss governing parties backs it.
-The main concern is that the initiative goes too far and will lead to high costs for the federation, the cantons and the economy.
-Support for the idea comes from smaller parties, such as the Liberal Green Party, the Protestant Party, the Pirate Party and the youth wing of the Centre Party.
+The main concern is that the initiative goes too far and will lead to high costs for the state, the cantons and the economy.
+Support for the idea comes from smaller parties such as the Liberal Greens, the Protestant Party, the Pirate Party and the youth wing of the Centre Party.

 More